What You Can Do to Improve Your Self-Love

 Low self-esteem may also be a function of the kind of people you surround yourself with.
 Are these judgmental individuals who tend to see flaws than strengths?
 It’s time for a change.

-Self-doubt is more likely when you have critical people around.
+Self-doubt is more likely when you have critical people around you.
 You find that you spend more of your time trying to please.
 You can easily start losing sight of your strong points in such situations.

 Therefore, it is advisable that you only have caring, positive and supportive persons around you.
 Lose people with negative energy and link up with those that believe in and accept you.